KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 I was looking for a quick, tasty lunch and stumbled upon the [Durham Underground Market](https://makrs.com/durham-underground-market) food trucks.

 [Cousins Maine Lobster](https://www.cousinsmainelobster.com/) piqued my interest.
-The founders had appeared on Shark Tank.
+According to the truck, the founders had appeared on Shark Tank.

 I ordered a lobster tail, but they were out, so they upgraded me to a lobster roll and tots.
 It was my first time eating a lobster roll.
 It was tasty!